cta-observatory/dl1-data-handler/README.md

 The following installation method (for Linux) is recommended:

-### Installing with pip/setuptools
+### Installing with pip/setuptools from source

-Alternatively, you can install DL1 Data Handler using pip after cloning the repository:
+You can install DL1 Data Handler using pip after cloning the repository:

 ```bash
 git clone https://github.com/cta-observatory/dl1-data-handler.git